 \textbf{Classification metrics}, such as \textbf{Character F1 score} measure the quality of generated characters in predicted images.
 Also, \textbf{frame accuracy} checks the exact match between semantics of the ground truth and generated frames. \cite{Maharana2021IntegratingVL, storydalle}

-\textbf{Language metrics} are also relevant: viewing SV frames as a video, captions for generated frames can be produced using video captioning techniques. \textbf{BLEU} scores evaluate the quality of captions as an indirect measure of visual quality, based on the idea that well designed semantics will be captured in captions better than low quality concepts. \cite{Maharana2021IntegratingVL}
+\textbf{Language metrics} are also relevant: viewing SV frames as a video, captions for generated frames can be produced using video captioning techniques. \textbf{BLEU} scores evaluate the quality of captions as an indirect measure of visual quality, based on the idea that well-designed semantics will be captured in captions better than low quality ones. \cite{Maharana2021IntegratingVL}

 \textbf{Human Evaluation} can reveal the human perception over quality, as in most generative tasks.
-Specifically for SV, evaluators need to assess results over \textit{visual quality}, \textit{consistence} and \textit{relevance} comparing to the previous state-of-the-art model on the same task. \cite{Maharana2021IntegratingVL, storydalle}
+Specifically for SV, evaluators need to assess results over \textit{visual quality}, \textit{consistence} and \textit{relevance} compared to the previous state-of-the-art model on the same task. \cite{Maharana2021IntegratingVL, storydalle}

-\subsection{Multi-task transformers with knowledge}
+\section{Multi-task transformers with knowledge}

-\subsubsection{Methods}
+\subsection{Methods}

 Multi-task models can easily be built using multimodal transformer backbones.
-Instead of utilizing external knowledge graphs as in previous methods, many implementations employ self-knowledge exclusively, by obtaining more structured representations from the existing visual and textual data.
+Instead of utilizing external KGs as in previous methods, many implementations employ self-knowledge exclusively, by obtaining more structured representations from the existing visual and textual data.